 We will consider a supply chain in Europe comprising:

-- Three suppliers located in Bergen, Goteborg and Helsinki
+- Three suppliers in Bergen, Goteborg and Helsinki

-- Customers located in the 150 largest cities of the countries: Norway, Denmark, Germany, Poland, Latvia, Estonia, Finland and Sweden
+- 150 customers located in the largest cities of: Norway, Denmark, Germany, Poland, Latvia, Estonia, Finland and Sweden

 The average demand per capita per year: